Flores, plugin architecture and dependency hell

 The problem(s) with plugin architecture

-More generally (i.e. not just regarding SSGs), I dislike the whole "plugin architecture" model, where basically everything's a plugin and the "core" of the framework only supports the absolute bare minimum.
+More generally (i.e., not just regarding SSGs), I dislike the whole plugin architecture

 If the only downside of plugins was that you might get overwhelmed by the choices, then maybe that would have been fine; the problem is that these choices do not come for free.
 Jekyll, for instance, has you managing the Gems (that's Ruby for libraries, I believe) that you use via plugins, along with the dependency hell that comes with that: you might have version conflicts, or some Gems might not work on some platforms etc. Again, I understand the design choice here: you push that responsibility onto the user, and if they construct a site with a gazillion dependencies, too bad, that's on them.
 I disagree with it because I believe that in most cases the user just wants to have a site, not deal with the internals of the SSG or the nuanced conflicts of different Gems.